Hello Pear, Pineapple and Plum Classes

 Plum- Tuesday & Thursday

-are required to be in school daily.
-It is expected that the children practice reading Please sign the reading records to let us know how many pages were read each night and when the books have been finished.
+Reading books are required to be in school daily.
+It is expected that the children practice reading daily at home for a minimum of 10 minutes.
+Please sign the reading records to let us know how many pages were read each night and when the books have been finished.
 We will be checking reading records throughout the week to monitor reading.
 It is part of the whole school’s reading policy that children that are not reading at home at least 3 times weekly will be required to read at playtime at the end of the week.
 Books will be changed on Tuesdays and Fridays.

 At home, please encourage the children to sound out (not guess) the words and ask your child questions to make sure they have understood what they have read.
 It is very important that you assist your child’s learning at home by allowing them to use their new sounds, increase confidence over time and develop a love of reading!
 Reading a variety of other books to your children is also important so they can hear how words flow together to form sentences, and develop a greater range of vocabulary.
 You may also include non-school books in your child’s reading log.
 If it is a book you are reading together, please write “shared reading” in the reading log.